 The information here is intended to provide some simple guidelines for properly interpreting your University of Minnesota Soil Test Report.

 It is also important to point out the things your Soil Test Report will not tell you.
 The Soil Test Report will NOT tell you if you have disease-causing organisms in your soil, such as harmful insects or nematodes, or herbicide residues that might be harmful to your garden or landscape plants.
 Routine soil tests also will NOT include an analysis of the beneficial microorganisms that might contribute to a “healthy” soil.
 The University of Minnesota Soil Test Report is focused on describing the fertility status of your soil and providing information that will help maintain or improve the mineral nutrition of your plants.

 Additional information about how to manage soil and nutrients in yards and gardens is available on the UMN Extension website: https://extension.umn.edu/how/manage-soil-nutrients.

 - Interpretation of Soil Test Results

-If you have additional questions, visit this page to email or call a Master Gardener.
+This information should help you understand the information contained in your Soil Test Report.
+But if you have additional questions, please visit this page to email or call a Master Gardener.